 Find more top activities in Fisherman's Wharf San Francisco.

-If you love fine arts, then I recommend selecting the combined de Young and Legion of Honor Museum ticket.
+If you love modern art, then I recommend selecting the SF Musem of Modern Art ticket.
 If you are traveling with children, love science, or prefer hands-on exhibits, then I recommend selecting the Exploratorium ticket.